LigJoebalz/robot-code/README.md

 # Arduino Motor Control Project

 This project involves controlling motors, implementing PID control, using encoder feedback, integrating servo motors, and sensor interaction on an Arduino board.
+The Complete Code is available in the `DrivingAndSortingCode.ino` file.

 ## Components Used
 - Arduino board